martha-thomae/GuatC1/12_Tomas-Luis-de-Victoria_Mass/comments.md

 ## Agnus
 ### Full Movement
 1. Detected an OMR error in the bass (a breve rest that should have been a semibreve rest following the first longa rest of the voice)
+2. After the OMR correction:
+- Two orange labels due to the alto behaving as bass and forming a fourth with the superius.
+I fixed this by moving the dotted minim G down a second (having the same pitch as the following semiminim); and then fixed the G minim close by (as bit after) down a second (having the same pitch as the previous note).
+ We could leave the notes as they are, as it is in IMSLP Agnus I. However that version in IMSLP has other voices below.
+So what to do?????
-2. Only two **rearticulations** are left as orange labels following correction.
-BUT AFTER OMR CORRECTION WE HAVE THREE NEW ORANGE LABELS AT THE BEGINNING (WITH THE ALTUS): One is a doubling of the agent by a short note (which is ok), the other two are not explainable.
+- Then only two **rearticulations** are left as orange labels following correction.
-3. Has been revised against CPDL?
-Not yet
+3. Has been revised against CPDL? ????